myltik/azure-docs.ru-ru/articles/storsimple/storsimple-disk-drive-replacement.md

 <properties
-   pageTitle="Замена диска на устройстве StorSimple | Microsoft Azure" description="В статье объясняется, как заменить диск в основном корпусе StorSimple или в корпусе EBOD." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a disk drive on a StorSimple device | Microsoft Azure" description="Explains how to replace a disk drive on a StorSimple primary enclosure or an EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"